 A good SEO strategy is a blend of great content and technical SEO.
 You want to make sure you’ve got your basic foundational SEO elements in places such as page speed and crawlability.
 Ahrefs makes a great SEO checklist that is worth exploring and implementing on your own site.

 Don’t keyword stuff your content, but sporadically place it throughout the piece.
-The most important thing to keep in mind, and what Google deems more important as well, is the reader experience.
+The most important thing to keep in mind, and what Google deems more important, is the reader experience.
 Make sure your content provides value to your reader.

 Beyond the Text

-There are many other instances “beyond the text” that will help you continue to better your blog’s SEO.
-Ultimately, if you have a secure website and are providing a steady flow of new, engaging content written with your audience in mind, bettering your skills in back-end SEO will come naturally with a little bit of periodic research.
+Many other instances “beyond the text” will help you continue to better your blog’s SEO.
+Ultimately, if you have a secure website and provide a steady flow of new, engaging content written with your audience in mind, bettering your skills in back-end SEO will come naturally with a little bit of periodic research.